alsalafiyyah/alsalafiyyah.github.io/_posts/rulership/2020-09-04-giving-pledge-of-allegiance-for-those-in-authority.md

 locale: en
 note: false
 uid: giving-pledge-of-allegiance-for-those-in-authority
-excerpt: "One of the entailments of giving the pledge of allegiance is to advise the ruler.
+summary: "One of the entailments of giving the pledge of allegiance is to advise the ruler.
 It is a part of this advice to supplicate to Allah for the ruler that they may be granted success, guidance, righteous intentions and actions, and an upright retinue."
 muftis:
   shaykh:
     - name: Shaykh Abdul-Aziz ibn Baz